Manage sensitive or honeytoken accounts

 Defender for Identity also enables the configuration of honeytoken accounts, which are used as traps for malicious actors - any authentication associated with these honeytoken accounts (normally dormant), triggers an alert.

 The following list of groups are considered Sensitive by Defender for Identity.
-Any entity that is a member of one of these Azure Active Directory groups is considered sensitive:
+Any entity that is a member of one of these Active Directory groups (including nested groups and their members) is automatically considered sensitive:

 Network Configuration Operators